This post was originally published in August, 2020. Last updated: December 15, 2020.

-Since you’re here, you’re probably a Shopify merchant who’s been affected by one of Google’s most recent broad core updates - the January 2020 Core Update or the May 2020 Core Update, or both.
+Since you’re here, you’re probably a Shopify merchant who’s been affected by one of the 2020 Google Core Updates - the January 2020 Core Update, the May 2020 Core Update, or the December 2020 Core Update.

 If your rankings have improved, congratulations!
-This means that you’re being rewarded for creating a beautiful website filled with truly amazing content.
+This means that you’ve been rewarded for creating a beautiful website filled with truly amazing content.
 (Kudos on making those product and category pages stand out!)

 And if your rankings have suffered, you’re not alone.
 But you’re neither penalised.
 Google has said it themselves: